IRLadderGoat/Handcuffs/README.md

 # Handcuffs
 **Addon for Garry's Mod.**

-:white_check_mark: This handcuffs are compatible with all gamemode in Garry's Mod.
+:white_check_mark: This handcuffs are compatible with all gamemode in Garry's Mod, though the jailer/bailer only work with the DarkRP gamemode.

 :white_check_mark: This addon is adapted for DarkRP gamemode.